codeforIATI/codeforiati.github.io/_projects/018_diterator.md

 link: https://github.com/davidmegginson/diterator
 ---

-Python library for reading IATI activities from D-Portal API or an XML file.
-Wraps the XML with objects.
+Python3 library for reading IATI activities from D-Portal or an XML file/URL.
+Wraps the XML with Python objects.